MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 setting definition yaml file, assuming the settings were defined before the cluster was created.
-If you created the setting definition after creating some or all of your user clusters, or you added/removed settings from the definition after words, run the `app/console mesd:setting:setting:validate` command to validate the clusters.
+If you created the setting definition after creating some or all of your user clusters, or you added/removed settings from the definition after words, run the `mesd:setting:setting:validate` console command to validate the clusters.